victorp13/vagrantdocker/README.md

 #VagrantDocker
 First successful attempt at creating a Docker box with nginx on Vagrant.
+Requires virtualbox to be installed.

 ####Setup Vagrant
-To run, type "vagrant up"
+To run, simply type "vagrant up" in a terminal or command prompt window.

-Then ssh into the box via "vagrant ssh"

-####Setup Docker
-To install and run nginx:

-* docker pull dockerfile/nginx
-* docker run -d -p 80:80 dockerfile/nginx

 ####Success!
-After this the nginx page can be opened on the Host via http://127.0.0.1:8080
+After this the default nginx page can be opened on the Host via http://127.0.0.1:8080